Reduction type of genus-3 curves in a special stratum of their moduli space: Proofs of main results

 \begin{lemma}[Theorem~\ref{THM:Main_DegConic}, case (a)] Let $Y$ be as in Theorem \ref{THM:Main_DegConic}, in particular we have $\nu(I_3'')>0$.
 Assume that \(\nu(\Iiii)=\nu(\Ivi)=0\).
 Then the decorated graph has type II.2 and the reduction of the curve is DNA. \end{lemma}

 \begin{proof} From the conditions on the invariants, it follows that the valuations of \(A,B,C,a,b,c\) are zero.
 Then, by Lemma~\ref{lemma:specialization_of_points}, all $6$ branch points specialize to pairwise distinct points of $\Xb_0$.
 Proposition~\ref{prop:degeneratedconicproperties} implies that $\Xb_0$ is reducible, and the branch points with the same inertia generator specialize to different irreducible components of ~$\Xb_0$.
-Therefore the decorated graph has type II.2, thus the reduction of the curve is~DNA. \end{proof}
+Therefore the decorated graph has type II.2, thus the reduction of the curve is~DNA. $ $ \end{proof}

 \begin{lemma}[Theorem~\ref{THM:Main_DegConic}, case (b)] Let $Y$ be as in Theorem \ref{THM:Main_DegConic}, in particular $\nu(I_3'')>0$.
 Assume that \(\nu(\Ivi)>0\) and $\nu(I)=0$.
-Then one of the following occurs: \begin{enumerate}[(i)] \item if \(\nu(\Ivi) > \nu(\Iiii'')\), the decorated graph has type IV*.2 and the reduction of the curve is DNA; \item if \(\nu(\Ivi) < \nu(\Iiii'')\), the decorated graph has type IV.5 and the reduction of the curve is Braid; and \item otherwise, the decorated graph has type III.4, the reduction type of the curve is Candy, and the $j$-invariants of the genus-$1$ components of the special fiber are $j_1 = j_2 = 1728$. \end{enumerate} \end{lemma}
+Then one of the following occurs: \begin{enumerate}[(i)] \item if \(\nu(\Ivi) > \nu(\Iiii'')\), the decorated graph has type IV*.2 and the reduction of the curve is Cat; \item if \(\nu(\Ivi) < \nu(\Iiii'')\), the decorated graph has type IV.5 and the reduction of the curve is Grl Pwr; and \item otherwise, the decorated graph has type III.4, the reduction type of the curve is Candy, and the $j$-invariants of the genus-$1$ components of the special fiber are $j_1 = j_2 = 1728$. \end{enumerate} \end{lemma}

 \begin{proof} It follows from the conditions $\nu(\Ivi)>0$ and $\nu(I)=0$ that exactly one among $\nu(\Delta_a),\nu(\Delta_b),\nu(\Delta_c)$ is positive.
 Without loss of generality we may assume that $\nu(\Delta_a)>0$.
 Then $\nu(I) =0$ also implies $\nu(BC) = 0$.
 It follows from Proposition \ref{prop:degeneratedconicproperties} that $\Xb_0$ is reduced, has two irreducible components and the points $P_a, P_a'$ both specialize to the intersection of these two components.